vivsub761/framesToVideo/README.md

 Run the program at command line with the flag "-d (filepath of directory with pages)" e.g. python3 framesToVideo.py -d ./inputImages

+Do not put a "/" at the end of the input filepath.